redpawner/Bumpbook/README.md

 <h4><em>node index.js</em></h4>

-This will run the back-end server.
-Alternatively you can use nodemon which will automatically reload the server when you make changes in the server directory e.g.
+This will run the server adn connect to your database.
+Alternatively you can use nodemon which will automatically reload the server when you make changes in the server directory.